JCSDA/spack-stack/configs/sites/noaa-azure/README.md

-# NOAA AWS Parallel Works
+# NOAA Parallel Works - Azure
 ## General instructions/prerequisites

 ### Set up the user environment for working with spack/building new software environments